aolkhov/SudokuSolver/README.md

 ##### AllButOneAreKnownInRow, Column, or Quadrant
 If all values but one are known for any row, column, or a quadrant, the ramaining value must be set.

+##### UniqueValueLeftInRow, Column, or Quadrant
+When a value appears in one cell and not anywhere else, then that's the cell value